 Lastly, 3ID Connect publicly links the blockchain account to the 3ID.

-- 3ID Connect stores the DocID of the CAIP-10 Link document inside the DID's Crypto Accounts document.
+- 3ID Connect stores the StreamID of the CAIP-10 Link inside the DID's Crypto Accounts document.

 After the user has completed the steps above, they will now have a new 3ID that can be controlled by a blockchain account.
 Upon completion, they will see the 3ID Connect permissions window.
 Once approved, the user will be authenticated.